Program Table

 For program attestation, the program is padded and sent to the Hash Table in chunks of size 10, which is the of the Tip5 hash function.
 Program padding is one 1 followed by the minimal number of 0’s necessary to make the padded input length a multiple of the 1.

-The Program Table consists of 7 base columns.
+The Program Table consists of 7 main columns.
 Those columns marked with an asterisk (*) are only used for program attestation.

 ColumnDescription